 - Swiss citizens (if you do not have a valid Swiss passport, please contact the Consulate General in Montréal or Vancouver)

-- Canadians and residents in Canada for documented essential purposes only, subject to authorization.
+- Canadians citizens and permanent residents in Canada for documented essential purposes only, subject to authorization.

 What do I have to do to get an exemption for essential travels?